ZIO

 These five elements are optional; they can be filled out or removed.

 Context and Problem Statement.
 Describes the context and problem statement in a few sentences.
 One may want to articulate the problem in form of a question or provide an illustrative story that invites to a conversation.
 Links to collaboration boards or issue management systems can go here too.
+Traceability information should be given: which part of the system under construction, which part of the architecture (component, connector) does the AD pertain to?

 • {decision driver 1}